 Weitzman, Geri, Davidson, Joy, & Phillips, Robert A. What Psychology Professionals Should Know About Polyamory (National Coalition for Sexual Freedom, 2014).

 Open your mind to plant wisdom.
-The natural mind medicines—psilocybin (magic mushrooms), mescaline, ayahuasca, cannabis (marijuana), etc.—have been used for enlightenment purposes for thousands of years.
-Their illegal status in the modern age, due to the state’s arrogating the right to dictate which plants, freely proffered by nature, we may or may not cultivate and consume, is a crime against human freedom and decency.
+The natural mind medicinesâcannabis (marijuana), psilocybin (magic mushrooms), mescaline, ayahuasca, etc.âhave been used for enlightenment purposes for thousands of years.
+Their illegal status in the modern age, due to the stateâs arrogating the right to dictate which plants, freely proffered by nature, we may or may not cultivate and consume, is a crime against human freedom and decency.

 Fortunately, there has been a collective turnaround in recent years, as their legally sanctioned use in the treatment of depression, anxiety, and PTSD is gaining acceptance.
-Psychedelics expand consciousness and awareness and can be life-changing and transformational—and frightening.
-To quote psychonaut Terence McKenna, “If you’re not scared of psychedelics, you haven’t taken enough.”
-They are not for everyone, but the risks can be minimized with homework and guided use.
+Psychedelics expand consciousness and awareness and can be life-changing and transformationalâand frightening.
+To quote psychonaut Terence McKenna, âIf youâre not scared of psychedelics, you havenât taken enough.â They are not for everyone, but the risks can be minimized with homework and guided use.

 They also powerfully enhance empathy and creativity, while cannabis, steadily being legalized, is the greatest of aphrodisiacs.

 Psychedelics follow naturally from panism, pansexuality, and polyamory.
-After opening your mind by opening your body, leverage the process further with these revolutionary consciousness-expansion tools, likened by Terence McKenna to the discovery of the telescope—directed at inner rather than outer space.
+After opening your mind by opening your body, leverage the process further with these revolutionary consciousness-expansion tools, likened by Terence McKenna in their significance to the discovery of the telescopeâdirected at inner rather than outer space.
 Psychedelics can also assist those experiencing stumbling blocks in Steps 1-3.

 The desire to consume psychoactive substances and experience altered states of consciousness is hard-wired into our nature.
 In their book From Chocolate to Morphine, Rosen and Weil note how children will spin around on the floor till they drop for the pleasurable rush it produces.
-Most cultures make use of four legal substances for this purpose—alcohol, nicotine, caffeine, and sugar—a paltry menu of choices.
+Most cultures permit legal consumption of four psychoactive substancesâalcohol, nicotine, caffeine, and sugarâa paltry menu of choices.
 In spite of what the state forbids, we have the natural right to experiment with whatever drugs are within our reach, while guarding against their abuse.
-(The big exception is the plague of Frankenstein synthetic opioids fentanyl, carfentanil, cychlorphine, and the nitazenes.
-These poisons are massacring narcotics addicts everywhere and have no redeeming value except to profit the cartels).
+(The big exception is the plague of Frankenstein synthetic opioids such as fentanyl, carfentanil, cychlorphine, and the nitazenes.
+These poisons have been massacring narcotics addicts in recent decades and have no redeeming value except to profit the cartels).

 The Western Hemisphere is the region with the largest number of indigenous psychoactive plants.
-It’s not surprising that it seems to be leading the way in liberalizing use of psychedelics (notably the U.S., Canada, Mexico, Jamaica, Peru, and Brazil).
+It’s not surprising that countries in this part of the worldânotably the U.S., Canada, Mexico, Jamaica, Peru, and Brazilâseem to be leading the way in liberalizing use of psychedelics.
 Though laws allowing personal recreational or medical use of cannabis and psychedelics are constantly changing, globally the trend is clearly upward.
-As of mid-2026:

-Countries where cannabis is legal or decriminalized (“tolerated” or unenforced) for recreational use: Antigua and Barbuda, Argentina, Austria, Barbados (Rastafarians only), Belgium, Belize, Bermuda, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Croatia, Czech Republic, Dominica, Ecuador, Estonia, Georgia, Germany, Israel, Italy, Jamaica, Luxembourg, Malta, Mexico, Moldova, Netherlands (legal gray area but sold in shops), Paraguay, Peru, Portugal, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Slovenia, South Africa, Spain, Switzerland, Thailand, Trinidad and Tobago, Uruguay, USA (legal in 24 states for recreational use and in another 10 states for medical use only).
+Countries where cannabis is legal or decriminalized (“tolerated” or unenforced) for recreational use, as of mid-2026: Antigua and Barbuda, Argentina, Austria, Barbados (Rastafarians only), Belgium, Belize, Bermuda, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Croatia, Czech Republic, Dominica, Ecuador, Estonia, Georgia, Germany, Israel, Italy, Jamaica, Luxembourg, Malta, Mexico, Moldova, Netherlands (legal gray area but sold in shops), Paraguay, Peru, Portugal, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Slovenia, South Africa, Spain, Switzerland, Thailand, Trinidad and Tobago, Uruguay, USA (legal in 24 states for recreational use and in another 10 states for medical use only).

 Countries where psilocybin is legal or decriminalized: Australia (medical use only), Austria, Bahamas, Brazil, British Virgin Islands, Cambodia, Canada (legal gray area but sold in shops), Chile, Croatia, Cyprus, Czech Republic (medical use only), Greece, India, Indonesia, Italy, Jamaica, Laos, Mexico, Nepal, Netherlands (truffles only), Peru (psilocybin in gray area; ayahuasca is legal), Philippines (not classified), Portugal, Slovenia, Spain, Switzerland, Thailand, Uruguay, USA (decriminalized in more and more cities; legal in Colorado), Vietnam.